 Smart shoppers know it’s not just about getting the lowest price — it’s about getting great deals on high-quality items.
-Click through to see experts’ tips on the worst and best things to buy at Walmart and Target.
+Be aware of these items to avoid at Target and Walmart if you want to ensure you’re getting the best things you can buy at these retailers.

 Don’t Buy Store-Brand Trash Bags …